-Bernardo O'Higgins National Park is currently the largest protected area in Chile, covering an area of 3,525,901 ha (8,712,691 acres) in both the Aysén and Magallanes and Antártica Chilena regions.
+Bernardo O'Higgins National Park protects a vast, remote area of southern Chile, including part of the Southern Patagonian Ice Field.
+It is currently the largest protected area in Chile, covering 3,525,901 ha (8,712,691 acres) in both the Aysén and Magallanes and Antártica Chilena regions.

-The park is named after General Bernardo O'Higgins, the South American revolutionary leader and first head of state of the Republic of Chile who commanded the military forces that won independence from Spain.
-The area was given National Park status by successive decrees issued from 1959 through 1975.
+The park is named after General Bernardo O'Higgins, the South American revolutionary leader and first head of state of the Republic of Chile, who commanded the military forces that won independence from Spain.
+The area was given National Park status by successive decrees from 1959 through 1975.

-Bernardo O'Higgins National Park, along with Torres del Paine National Park, occupy over 90% of the Southern Patagonian Icefield; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.
+Bernardo O'Higgins National Park and Torres del Paine National Park occupy over 90% of the Southern Patagonian Ice Field; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.

-The Pío XI glacier is the largest glacier in the southern hemisphere outside of Antarctica, covering an area of 1,265 km2 (488 sq mi).
+The Pío XI glacier is the largest in the southern hemisphere outside of Antarctica, covering an area of 1,265 sq km (488 sq mi).
 The ice face of the glacier is approximately 75 m (246 ft) in height.
-Other glaciers include Balmaceda, Serrano, Chico, O'Higgins, Jorge Montt, Bernardo, Témpano, Occidental, Greve, Penguin and Amalia.
+Other glaciers include Balmaceda, Serrano, Chico, O'Higgins, Jorge Montt, Bernardo, Témpano, Occidental, Greve, Penguin, and Amalia.

-The park is part of the Magellanic subpolar forests ecoregion.
-Forest tree species include Nothofagus betuloides, Nothofagus pumilio, Nothofagus antarctica and Drimys winteri.
 The park is one of the last refuges for the Chilean huemul.
-In addition, species such as Andean condor, marine otter and cormorant can be found here.
+In addition, species such as the Andean condor, marine otter, and cormorant can be found here.